yigitaksoy/Digital-House/README.md

 - [Code Institute Form Dump](https://formdump.codeinstitute.net)
     - **Code Institute Form Dump** was used to validate input on the contact form, and improve UX.
 - [TinyPNG](https://tinypng.com/)
-    - **TinyPNG** was used for compressing images used on this website.
+    - **TinyPNG** was used for compressing the images used on this website.